Web UI Overview

 - Acquire a MapBox key from the MapBox website.
 Review the license terms and select the appropriate plan.
 In most cases, the free tier will be sufficient.

-- Copy the MapBox key from Step 1 into the Map Key field.
+- Copy the MapBox key from Step 1 into the input box.

 Using Custom Maps